CRM vs. ERP: Know the Differences

 ERP software typically includes modules for:

-• Project management – time tracking, resource allocation, and milestones
+Time tracking, resource allocation, and milestones.

 ERP Benefits